Scottish Open Golf Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
 He has now teamed up with Bet UK to bring his golf betting tips to our readers.
 For the latest golf betting odds for Scottish Open, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 New customers at Bet UK can claim a £5 free bet when you stake £20 on accumulators!
 Simply download our new mobile betting app, and stake £20 on a minimum 4-fold accumulator at odds of 4/1 to claim your £5 Free.
 T&C’s Apply.

 The Renaissance Club - Dirleton, North Berwick - Par 71, 7,136 Yards

 The European Tour’s season continues in the British Isles as the strongest field of the year gathers at The Renaissance Club on Scotland’s Northern Coast.
-Some 40 minutes drive North of Edinburgh, Renaissance will be a new name to many having been designed just 11 years ago by American Tom Doak next to the more famous Open venue at Muirfield links.
-This is the second time that it has hosted this event following on from Bernd Wiesberger's win last year.
+Some 40 minutes drive North of Edinburgh, Renaissance stages this event for the second year running having been designed just 11 years ago by American Tom Doak next to the more famous Open venue at Muirfield links.
+The two previous winners have been Austria's Bernd Wiesberger, followed by Aaron Rai last season in extremely tough conditions.

 Scoring is expected to be low.
 Last year's winning score of 22 under par was the lowest in the history of the Scottish Open.